SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 > **Info:** The pre-defined roles are configured as samples for a particular purpose.
 You may use them as a starting point and further adapt them to your individual needs.

 > On creating a new user, make sure that the global roles you assign to the user contain all necessary permissions relevant for this particular user in either of those roles assigned.
-Permissions from different roles are merged together when assigned to same user.
-If, for example, a user only has the role "Cockpit User" (see below), the user will only be able to access the Cockpit application and nothing more.
-But if you will also assign inventory permission via some of available roles, user will get access to whole inventory, eg: devices, groups, configurations.
+Permissions from different roles are merged together when assigned to the same user.
+If, for example, a user only has the role "Cockpit User" (see below), the user is only able to access the Cockpit application and nothing more.
+But if you also assign inventory permission via some of the available roles, the user will get access to the whole inventory, such as devices, groups, and configurations.

 The roles "admins" and "devices" have a special status: